PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

 \subsubsection{Constructing and Executing Comparison Programs}

-As mentioned in \S\ref{sec:approach_inference_main}, patch oracles contains placeholders for the pre- and post-patch implementations.
+As mentioned in \S\ref{sec:approach_inference_main}, the patch oracle contains placeholders for the pre- and post-patch implementations.
 The orchestrator replaces these placeholders by extracting the relevant code functions from the pre- and post-patch versions of the modified file, based on the ranges of deleted and added lines.
-To avoid naming conflicts, the orchestrator renames the pre- and post-patch functions by appending the prefixes \code{pre\_} and \code{post\_}.
-Additionally, the orchestrator also integrates all necessary dependencies extracted in \S\ref{sec:approach_inference_code} into the comparison program to ensure correct linkage during execution.
-By following this procedure, the orchestrator converts inferred patch oracles into executable comparison programs to validate pre- and post-patch behavior.
+To avoid naming conflicts, the orchestrator renames the pre- and post-patch functions by appending the prefixes \texttt{pre\_} and \texttt{post\_}.
+Additionally, the orchestrator also integrates all necessary dependencies extracted in \S\ref{sec:approach_inference_code} into the comparison program to ensure executability.
+By following this procedure, the orchestrator converts the inferred patch oracle into an executable comparison program to validate pre- and post-patch behavior.
 While our extraction may miss some dependencies due to the complexity of real-world codebases, \patchguru handles them in the subsequent error repair phase (\S\ref{sec:approach_repair}).
+As isolated execution of arbitrary modified functions is challenging, \patchguru may generate mock data types or stubs to make comparison programs executable, similar to ChangeGuard~\cite{Lars2025ChangeGuard}.
+Such synthetic inputs can be unrealistic and may cause false positives, as discussed in \S\ref{sec:rq1}.

-Once an executable comparison program is constructed, the orchestrator proceeds to execute it while monitoring runtime behavior.
+Once an executable comparison program is constructed, the orchestrator proceeds to execute it while monitoring runtime behavior (Alg.~\ref{alg:core}).
 To this end, \patchguru builds a Docker container that encapsulates the necessary runtime environment, including language interpreters, libraries, and dependencies required for executing the comparison program.
 This containerized approach ensures consistency and isolation during execution, mitigating potential conflicts with the host environment.
 During execution, the orchestrator captures detailed execution logs, including standard output, error messages, and stack traces.
 It also monitors the evaluation of assertions defined in the patch oracle, recording any violations or exceptions that occur.
 After execution, the orchestrator compiles a comprehensive report summarizing the execution results, including the status of each assertion (passed or failed), any runtime errors encountered, and relevant execution logs.
 This report is then relayed back to the respective LLM modules for oracle enhancement, self-review, or error repair.